magician11/empath-wiki/training.md

 How To Tell If Someone Is Truly Smart Or Just Average (on [Medium](https://medium.com/accelerated-intelligence/how-to-tell-if-someone-is-truly-smart-or-just-average-a2f0bcac5db2))

 > One of the most effective and universal mental models is the 80/20 Rule: the idea that 20 percent of inputs can lead to 80 percent of outputs.

+> To apply the 80/20 Rule, at the beginning of the day we can ask ourselves, “Of all the things on my to-do list, what are the 20 percent that will create 80 percent of the results?”
+When we’re searching for what to read next, we can ask ourselves, “Of all the millions of books I could buy, which ones could really change my life?”
+When considering who to spend time with, we can ask ourselves, “Which handful of people in my life give me the most happiness, the most meaning, and the greatest connection?”
+In short, consistently using the 80/20 Rule can help us get leverage by focusing on the few things that really matter and ignoring the majority that don’t.